jimratliff/GenoMac-user/README.md

   - The moral is: be patient and don’t jump the gun on concluding there has been a failure.
 - Desktop & Dock
   - Turning off autohide seems not to reliably (a) stick (i.e., the toggle in the GUI doesn’t match the value of `autohide` or the value of `autohide` doesn’t stick at zero) and (b) work (even when `autohide` is zero, the Dock still appears automatically when the cursor reaches the bottom of the screen).
 (Unless I don’t understand what the effect is supposed to be.)
+    - This may be a known issue of early versions of macOS 26 Tahoe.
+See, e.g., “[Dock auto-hide will still turn itself on after a couple of screen saver / sleep / wake cycles, sometimes even after the first sleep.](https://forums.macrumors.com/threads/macos-tahoe-26-0-bug-fixes-changes-and-more.2465820/page-5#:~:text=The%20official%20release,the%20first%20sleep)”
 - Matrix screensaver and hot-corner activation of screen saver
   - Under macOS Tahoe 26 Release Candidate, Matrix screen saver is not working at all, whether triggered by hot-corner activation or by the passage of time.
     - To be clear, the screen *does* darken upon either of these triggers, but the Matrix screen saver display is not shown.